brianloveswords/bjb.dev/src/content/log/20250129-low-res-screenshots.md

 ---

-for the past 350 years i have been sitting through vendors pitching their software that [definitely solves 100% of all of my problems](https://matduggan.com/stop-trying-to-schedule-a-call-with-me/). i take a lot of screenshots and paste those into obsidian to have reference points for my notes.
+for the past 350 years i have been sitting through vendors pitching software that will [definitely solve 100% of all of my problems](https://matduggan.com/stop-trying-to-schedule-a-call-with-me/). i take a lot of screenshots and paste those into obsidian to have reference points for my notes.

-as i've hoarded these piles of powerpoint screenshots, something has started bothering me[^ai]: each one of these screenshots is at least 1mb because macOS thinks i would appreciate a pixel-perfect lossless representation of this vendor's feature matrix compared to their vastly inferior competitor who they know we'll be meeting with in an hour.
+as i've hoarded piles of powerpoint screenshots, something has started bothering me[^ai]: each screenshot is at least 1 MB because macOS thinks i would appreciate a pixel-perfect lossless representation of a vendor's feature matrix compared to their vastly inferior competitor who they know we'll be meeting with in an hour.

 [^ai]: other than every vendor feeling like they need to shoehorn AI into their tools and presentation 😒

 in this case, and in most cases, i do not need lossless pngs! i'm perfectly happy with lower resolution compressed garbage. perfect fidelity is the exception for me.

-i picked up [Retrobatch](https://flyingmeat.com/retrobatch/) and [Acorn](https://flyingmeat.com/acorn/) a earlier this month after reading a [blog post](https://leancrew.com/all-this/2025/01/cleanshot-x-and-retrobatch/) talking about them and i appreciated being able to pay a reasonable price one-time to permanently own software made by an indepedent developer. i hadn't really used Retrobatch yet but this problem seemed like the ideal job for it!
+i picked up [Retrobatch](https://flyingmeat.com/retrobatch/) and [Acorn](https://flyingmeat.com/acorn/) a earlier this month after reading a [blog post](https://leancrew.com/all-this/2025/01/cleanshot-x-and-retrobatch/) talking about them and i appreciated being able to pay a reasonable price one-time to permanently own software made by an independent developer. i hadn't really used Retrobatch yet but this problem seemed like the ideal job for it!

-it took a lot of fiddling, but i have a workflow that works great for me:
+it took a lot of fiddling, but i have a workflow that works great:

 1. take a screenshot
 2. `cmd+space` to open [Raycast](https://www.raycast.com/)